Discover a Healthier You with Livin' the Dream Daily!

 • Problem with brain development

 If you must buy bottled water, pay close attention to the source.
 Try to stick to water that’s from a naturally occurring source – like mineral water or water that comes directly from the spring and has been tested, not purified, or processed.
-Even better, look for water such as Mountain Valley Spring water which is bottled in glass.
+Even better, look for water such as Mountain Valley Spring water, which is bottled in glass.

-Naturally Occurring Mineral Water
+Mineral Water

 Mineral water comes from protected underground sources.
 It’s rich in minerals like sodium, magnesium, potassium, and calcium.